 Going to bed at a reasonable time and getting up early is a great way to start your day.
 Earlier sleep times and earlier times to wake up maybe a bit rough at first but worth it in the long run.
 I used to be a “night” person, rarely waking before 9 am.
 Now I am up before the sun on most days and I feel far more energized and productive.
 I highly recommend a good sleep routine if you are able to fit one into your lifestyle.
 It is far better than coffee.

 Sign me up!

 It's easy enough to talk about quitting, taking action and doing it, that's the key to getting anything done.
 It sounds hard, after all, kicking a habit that you might have had for many years?
 It's probably easier to just keep doing what you’re doing right?

-Nothing good comes easily though, and if you want to change something, you have to commit to it!
+Nothing good comes easily though, and if you want to change something, like giving up the coffee, you have to commit to it!
 Making the change sooner, and with conviction pays off in the end, and I can guarantee that you'll feel so much better because of it!

 I hope this post has helped you with your quest to learn how to give up coffee.
 No matter how addicted you feel to your daily cup of coffee.
 YOU can do it.
 Just remember that the real key is ultimately in finding something you like to replace your coffee addiction.
 Hopefully something semi-healthy.

 Finally, for some inspiration, here's a list of our favorite songs about recovery from addition.